knickels/OLDNickelsLab/README.md

 SLAM - programs dealing with robotic mapping and simultaneous localization and mapping

 Papers - helpful papers others have written, as well as documentation of our papers.

+Videos - Tutorial videos we made in Summer 2014 to document common lab procedures.